 And one of our saints says, taking a pilgrimage to the Holy Land is like the fifth gospel.

-So we can read the Bible all we want, but it's when we go there and really are at the places where our Lord walked and lived and performed his miracles that you really, it deepens your Christianity and your sense of the fact one of the loveliest things is I've taken people of all ages and I'll ask them younger people at the end of the trip.
+So we can read the Bible all we want, but it's when we go there and really are at the places where our Lord walked and lived and performed his miracles that you really, it deepens your Christianity and your sense of the, if one of the loveliest things is I've taken people of all ages and I'll ask them younger people at the end of the trip.

 So what do you like the most?